nginxinc/nginx-one-workshops/labs/lab7/readme.md

 1. Scroll to the bottom and click `Save and Test`.
 You should see a green `Successfully queried the Prometheus API` message.
 Click the Home page link to return the main menu.

-1. Import the provided `labs/lab7/NGINX-Basics.json` file to see statistics like the NGINX Plus HTTP Requests Per Second and Upstream Response Times.
+1. Grafana Dashboard definitions can be saved as JSON files.
+Import the provided `labs/lab7/NGINX-Basics.json` file to see statistics like the NGINX Plus HTTP Requests Per Second and Upstream Response Times.

     - Click on Create New Dashboard from Home page and then `Import dashboard`.
-    - Copy and Paste the `labs/lab7/NGINX-Basics.json` file provided.
+    - Copy and Paste the contents of the `labs/lab7/NGINX-Basics.json` file provided.
     - Click on the `Load` button.
     - Set the data source to `prometheus` and then click on the `Import` button.
     - Sometimes you have change the datasource, Dashboard ID, Name, or other settings for it to Import properly.